 unix+http as scheme (e.g. unix+http://127.0.0.1:8080 where the host and port are not

 actually used).
-The web view will not work with this, though.
+However, the web view will not work with this.

-second process will only pass arguments to the process that is already running and exit.
+second process will only pass arguments to the process that is already running and then exit.
 This

-is useful as is prevents one from accidentally launching two Syncthing instances at the same
+is useful as it prevents one from accidentally launching two Syncthing instances at the same

 time via the built-in Syncthing launcher.
 It also allows triggering certain actions via launch